-Paul Pogba Next Club Odds: PSG Favourites To Sign Him This Summer
+Paul Pogba Next Club Odds: Juventus Favourites To Sign Him This Summer

 You can breathe easy again, Manchester United fans: Paul Pogba will not be joining Manchester City this summer.

 That is according to a report by The Athletic, although it is interesting to note that betting sites have not ruled out a dramatic U-turn which could see the 29-year-old at the Etihad Stadium in a few months’ time.

 The aforementioned report stated that City’s interest in the soon-to-be free agent was genuine, but that the France international had informed the club that he preferred another offer.

 That news came as a relief to United supporters, who feared that Pogba might finally fulfil his potential at club level on the other side of Manchester.

 This is a big moment in the midfielder’s career.
 He will turn 30 next year and his next contract will probably be his last while he is still at the peak of his powers.

 Pogba did not live up to expectations at United and he will be desperate to add more silverware to his collection after failing to win the Premier League or the Champions League in the northwest of England.

 So, where might Pogba end up next?
 Let’s take a look at the odds and then assess some of the options in front of him.